 - 1. First, we'll need to open the Ubuntu Software Center.
 Here are a couple of ways to do this. - a.
 Click on the Launcher icon in the top left corner of the screen.
-Then type Software Center in the search box, and click the Ubuntu Software Center icon listed under Applications. - b.
-If it is not available in your favorites, click the Applications icon in the lower-left corner of the screen.
+Then type Software Center in the search box, and click the Ubuntu Software Center icon listed under b.
+Click the Applications icon (in your Favorites list, or in the lower-left corner of the screen).
 Then click on the Ubuntu Software Center icon.